 - Virtual piece of paper.
 You may pan and zoom the paper in the drawing window.
 The virtual paper is scaled to fit the paper size you specify for printing. - Unlimited undo/redo stack of all changes to a design.
-This allows easy correction of mistakes as well as experimentation. - You may specify initial system parameters (supply pressure and pressure drop), which creates a gas source.
+This allows easy correction of mistakes as well as experimentation.

+- You may specify initial system parameters (supply pressure and pressure drop), which creates a gas source.
 You then place appliances, pipe fittings, such as manifolds, and regulators in a design and connect them with pipes.
-Several drawing methods allow you to use the one that works best for you.

-- Design natural gas and propane gas systems for low, medium and elevated pressure systems. - Specify TracPipe (yellow jacket), Counterstrike (black jacket), TracPipe PS-II (underground gas piping) and rigid SCH 40 steel pipe (Black Iron or Galvanized). - Extensive drawing flexibility.
+Several drawing methods allow you to use the one that works best for you. - Design natural gas and propane gas systems for low, medium and elevated pressure systems.
+Multiple gas sources may be specified for complex systems. - Specify TracPipe (yellow jacket), Counterstrike (black jacket), TracPipe PS-II (underground gas piping) and rigid SCH 40 steel pipe (Black Iron or Galvanized). - Extensive drawing flexibility.
 You may freely move around objects, scale appliances, rotate fittings, and reconnect pipes to your heart's content.
 Object properties can be adjusted.
 All objects have optional labels with font attributes. - Be able to save as a .tracPipe2 file and reopen and revise it at any time. - Very fast.
 You can specify simple to complex designs. - Pipe sizing uses the Branch Length Method, after doing extensive error checking.
-You may use the Sum of Pressure Loss (SOPL) method for more precise calculations and further optimize your design. - Continually performs pipe sizing calculations as you work.
-It highlights incomplete areas of your design and fills in sizes when you design is complete. - Suggests part numbers for regulators if available. - Easy to install application. - Reads and converts legacy TracPipe Specifier .tps files to allow working on old designs. - Design can be turned into an Engineering drawing by specifying an engineering template, and include Bills of Materials, Sum of Pressure Loss reports and notes right on the drawing. - Version planned for Macintosh® computers.
-Designs can be opened on either Microsoft Windows® or Apple Macintosh® platforms.
+You may use the Sum of Pressure Loss (SOPL) method for more precise calculations and to further optimize your design. - Continually performs pipe sizing calculations as you work.
+It highlights incomplete areas of your design and fills in sizes when you design is complete. - Suggests part numbers for regulators if available. - Easy to install applications for Macintosh® and Windows. - Reads and converts legacy TracPipe Specifier .tps files to allow working on old designs. - A design can be turned into an Engineering drawing by specifying an engineering template.
+This may include Bills of Materials, Sum of Pressure Loss reports, Title Blocks, notes, images and .pdf documents right on the drawing. - Designs can be opened on either Microsoft Windows® or Apple Macintosh® platforms.
+Files are compatible across systems. - Dark mode is supported on Macs.

-Advantages over TracPipe Specifier for Windows
+Advantages over the previous TracPipe Specifier for Windows

 - Updated to a more modern application design.
 Menu bar has been added with additional commands available and keyboard equivalents. - Multiple drawing methods are possible. - Design may be zoomed and panned.
 Appliances may be scaled and fittings rotated or flipped.
-A design can be turned into an engineering drawing. - Infinite undo/redo. - There are many different pipe types, pipe fittings, and many more appliance types to choose from.
+A design can be turned into an engineering drawing. - Infinite undo/redo.
+Cut, copy and Paste are available. - There are many different pipe types, pipe fittings, and many more appliance types to choose from.
 Additional objects will be added over time. - Pipes are separate from other objects.
-Extensive reconfiguration is possible without have to go back and recreate things.
+Extensive reconfiguration is possible without having to go back and recreate things.
 For example, you can add a tee into the middle of a system without deleting all the components downstream of the tee. - Uses Branch Length and Sum of Pressure Loss sizing methods for more optimum designs.